GSA/idmanagement.gov/_implement/announcements/15_cpct_v201_update.md

 **CPCT Tool v2.0.1 Update:**

-To provide current security updates to the software components used in the CPCT Tool, a new version of the tool has been released (v2.0.1).
+To provide up-to-date security updates to the software components used in the CPCT Tool, a new version of the tool has been released (v2.0.1).
 This update requires any local copies of the CPCT tool to be updated by removing the old version and reinstalling the [latest release](https://github.com/GSA/cpct-tool/releases){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 **CPCT Update Instructions:**